smal1378/Genetic8Vazir/README.md

 There are some parameters that you can change in algorithm, I'll explain theme one by one: <br>
 Note: Most numbers are guessed by me and tried so many times to find them out.
 - population: Total chromosomes that are in each generation.
-1000 is good, don't get lower than 500 because it won't work.
+1000 is good and 2000 is perfect, Getting lower than 500 causes unstable average fittness.
 With some tests I found that the more this number is the more stable population we got.
 - max_iter: Maximum iteration (or generations) within each run of algorithm.
 800 for default, but 200 usually works.
 - min_iter: Minimum iteration even that a chromosome with fittness value of 64 found.